monwil999/converter1/README.md

 ## Introduction

-Here's a simple calculator that allows you to quickly convert popular currencies.
-Currencies convert from PLN to EURO, USD and GBP.
+Here's a simple calculator that allows you to quickly convert currencies.
+Currencies convert from PLN to EURO, USD and GBP and more.

 ![Converter](converter.png)